 Globally, the use of Artificial Intelligence has increased rapidly in recent years.
 AI has found itself being used in almost any field.
 It’s facilitating people’s work, both in production and in creative fields.
 Offering free time, and performing exemplary procedures, that required accuracy and perfection.

 Thanks to AI, technologies that were intended only for the industrial area or a certain very rich social stratum are now available to the general public.
 It’s powering increasingly intelligent devices and applications, which can control the daily activities of each of our houses.
-It can even anticipate certain wishes, gestures, offering services and solutions.
+It can even anticipate certain wishes, and gestures, offering services and solutions.

 Artificial Intelligence In Literature

-Beginning with the science fiction literature and in the same field, with the movies of the 1950s and 1960s, there was a constant fear of the too aggressive implementation of AI in everyday life.
+Beginning with science fiction literature and in the same field, with the movies of the 1950s and 1960s, there was a constant fear of the too-aggressive implementation of AI in everyday life.
 Which, in some ways, could harm the health of the individual.
 Both physically and mentally, excessively reducing somatic and mental activities, bringing it to a level close to zero (see the ironic way that Axiom Humans were presented in the computer-animated science fiction film Wall-E).